 , we’re working and exchanging ideas with cybersecurity experts, open-source thought leaders, customers, engineers, and developers—all with the goal of setting a new standard in secure software development.

-To be successful, the Next-Generation Build System needed to meet four tenets to support the Secure by Design software development principles and help ensure adequate security measures, bolster resiliency against future attacks, and provide a great developer experience.
+To be successful, the Next-Generation Build System we aligned on four key tenets to support the Secure by Design software development principles and help ensure adequate security measures, bolster resiliency against future attacks, and provide a great developer experience.
 These tenets are as follows:

 - Base the system on ephemeral operations, leaving no long-lived environments available for attackers to compromise.
 Instead, we designed a system to spin up resources on-demand and destroy them when they complete the discrete task to which they’ve been assigned, thereby removing the opportunity for attackers to establish a “home base” in our systems and making it even harder for threat actors and cybercriminals to attempt an attack.